AdewumiA/Realtime-Anomaly-Detection/README.md

 It performs sampling once and measures the outlierness of each data point by the distance from it to the nearest neighbour in the sample set.

-It was slightly modified to use a rolling window for the timeseries data.
+It was slightly modified to use a rolling window for the time-series data.
 The choice of window size was based on the research paper.
 This method has the following advantages:

 * **Scalable**: the time complexity is linear in the number of data points,
 * **Effective**: it is empirically shown to be the most effective on average among existing distance-based outlier detection methods,